yeasinrahman26/BookHub-client/README.md

 BookHub is a library management system that allows users to manage books, keep track of their reading progress, and more.
 The system features a secure authentication system, using Firebase for frontend authentication, and provides a user-friendly interface built with React, Tailwind CSS, and DaisyUI.
 The backend is powered by Express, JWT authentication, MongoDB, and Node.js.

 Features--
 Authentication: Secure login and registration system using Firebase Authentication.

 Book Management: Add, update, delete, and view books in the library.

 User-Friendly Interface: Built with React, Tailwind CSS, and DaisyUI for an attractive and responsive design.

 Protected Routes: Only authenticated users can access certain parts of the application.

 Real-time Data: Use of Firebase for managing user authentication and session management.

 Notifications: Integrated with SweetAlert2 for alerts and notifications.

 Carousel & Slick Slider: Display book covers and other elements with interactive carousels.

 Technologies Used

 Frontend:

-.React
+React

-.Tailwind CSS
+Tailwind CSS

-.DaisyUI
+DaisyUI

-.React Router
+React Router

-.Firebase (for authentication)
+Firebase (for authentication)

-.React-Slick (for carousels)
+React-Slick (for carousels)

-.Axios (for HTTP requests)
+Axios (for HTTP requests)

-.SweetAlert2 (for notifications)
+SweetAlert2 (for notifications)

 Backend:
-.Node.js
+Node.js

-.Express
+Express

-.MongoDB
+MongoDB

-.JWT Authentication
+JWT Authentication

-.CORS
+CORS

 Here’s a list of the required packages for  frontend